piersfinlayson/software-defined-retro-rom/docs/BUILD-SYSTEM.md

-# SDRR Build System Explanation
+# One ROM Build System Explanation

-The SDRR build system is a multi-stage pipeline that transforms ROM images and configuration into flashable STM32 firmware.
+The One ROM build system is a multi-stage pipeline that transforms ROM images and configuration into flashable STM32 firmware.
 This document explains how the build process works internally.

 ## Build Pipeline Overview